 Homemade Skinny Pumpkin Spice Latte For The Win

-Tweak your PSL nutrition routine with some healthy alternatives.
+Tweak your pumpkin spice latte nutrition routine with some healthy alternatives.
 Not only will you save a few bucks (or a hundred, by the time the month is over) but you can also cut calories and sugar.

 Prefer not to make your own PSL?
-Consider ordering your Starbucks PSL “skinny” to shave off a few calories.
+Consider ordering your Starbucks pumpkin spice latte “skinny” to shave off a few calories.
 You can also order a smaller size (tall) to cut sugar content by more than half.